 The 5 Greatest Concerts in Cleveland’s History

-Everyone’s got that one show they’ll never stop talking about — and now’s your chance to hear the best of the best… and fight about it.
+Everyone’s got that one show they’ll never stop talking about — and now’s your chance to hear some of Cleveland’s rock heroes reveal their own list of the greatest concerts that ever happened in Cleveland.

 Join a panel of music industry professionals as they reveal their Top 5 concerts ever held in Cleveland — the wildest, loudest, most unforgettable nights in local live music history.
 From iconic arena blowouts to gritty club gigs that became legend, our panelists will plead their case, and then it’s your turn to vote, debate, and defend your own picks.